-Let’s talk about one of our favorite beauty ingredients *ever.*
+Let’s talk about one of our favorite beauty ingredients ever: amaranth.

-You may recognize it from any and all of our hair products—along with rice tein, we put amaranth in everything.
+You may recognize it from any and all of our hair products.
 Or perhaps you’ve caught wind of its superfood status from a grain-bowl-making health influencer.
 Maybe you’ve never heard of it at all?
 Either way, we promise it’s an ingredient worth putting in your body and on your body.
 Allow us to explain.

 Amaranth is a highly nutritious ancient seed.
 It comes from the amaranthus genus of plants, a group of more than 60 plant varieties native to Mexico and Central America and now grown around the globe.
 Our hair products are made with extract from the seeds of the amaranthus caudatus variety, also known as the ‘velvet flower.’